Goatman (urban legend): History

 In May of 1971, University of Maryland student George Lizama completed an undergraduate folklore project on the Goatman that was later added to the Maryland Folklife Archives.
-In Lizama’s paper, the Goatman was said to be located on Tucker Road in Clinton, Maryland.
+In Lizama’s paper, the Goatman was said to be located on Tucker Road in Fort Washington, Maryland.
 Later the same year, reporter Karen Hosler discovered Lizama’s project in the Maryland Folklife Archives and reported on it in the Prince George’s County News in October 1971, this time placing the Goatman near Fletchertown Road in Bowie, Maryland.
 Additionally, this report covered the theory that the Goatman’s origins can be traced to the Beltsville Agricultural Research Center.

 While Goatman stories originated in the early 1970s, some of its legends are set in the late 1930s, within Prince George's County, following the disappearances and/or deaths of multiple dogs, which were later attributed to the creature.
 However, given the condition of the remains, the deaths may more likely have been the result of passing trains.
 Despite evidence to the contrary, stories of Goatman's existence continued to circulate, especially among local students.
-Graffiti reading "Goatman was here" were not uncommon, and law enforcement would habitually receive calls of reported sightings, albeit with a number being pranks.
+Graffiti reading "Goatman was here" was not uncommon, and law enforcement would habitually receive calls regarding alleged sightings, a number of which were pranks.

 The creature was commonly claimed to have a human face but with a body covered in hair.
 However, descriptions differed on whether Goatman greatly resembled a hairy humanoid or a human with the lower portion of a goat, similar to the fauns of Roman mythology.